BlackCockder/IBEX_Mapper/README.md

 ### Configuration Functions

 #### `setDefaultConfig(config)`
 Sets a new default configuration.
+Automatically turns all python datastructures into strings.
+Intended use is with `createNewConfig(config)`.

 **Parameters:**
 - `config` (dict): Configuration dictionary with valid keys and values.

 **Valid keys and values:**
 - `map_accuracy` (int): Resolution of the map.
-Range: positive integers, typically around 400.
+Range: positive integers.
+Default is 400.
 - `max_l_to_cache` (int): Maximum spherical harmonic degree to cache.
-Range: positive integers, typically around 30.
+Range: positive integers.
+Default is 30
 - `rotate` (bool): Whether to rotate the map.
 - `central_point` (tuple[float, float]): Center of the map in (longitude, latitude).
 Range: longitude [-180, 180], latitude [-90, 90].
 - `meridian_point` (tuple[float, float]): Meridian reference point in (longitude, latitude).
 Range: longitude [-180, 180], latitude [-90, 90].
 - `allow_negative_values` (bool): Whether to allow negative values in the heatmap.
+- `map_features_type_checking` (bool): Whether to type-check all map features related functions.

 #### `getDefaultConfig()`
 Retrieves the current default configuration.

 **Returns:**
 - dict: The current default configuration.
+Contains python datastructures.

 #### `resetConfigToDefaultConfig()`
 Resets to the original default configuration.